View as Map

 El Antojo Poblano

-This new kid on the block is bringing the unique flavors of Puebla, Mexico, right to Tucson.
-Run by the dynamic duo, Analy and Leobardo Guzman, they’re dishing out some seriously delicious and unique eats.
-From the towering Cemita Sandwich to the special Chalupas Poblanas, they’ve got it all.
-And if you like your food with a kick, their salsas are not to be missed.
+This new kid on the block is bringing the unique flavors of Puebla, Mexico right to Tucson.
+Run by the dynamic duo Analy and Leobardo Guzman, they’re dishing out some seriously delicious and unique eats from the towering Cemita Sandwich to the special Chalupas Poblanas.
+If you like your food with a kick, the salsas are not to be missed.

 El Chinito Gordo (Photo credit: Jackie Tran)